angeloashmore/gatsby-plugin-local-search/README.md

 and will be saved in your site's `/public` folder.
 This functionality if very similar to `gatsby-source-filesystem`'s `publicURL` field.

+## FlexSearch Options

+The `engineOptions` config allows you to change the FlexSearch Index options.
+These are detailed extensively in the [FlexSearch Documentation](https://github.com/nextapps-de/flexsearch#options), including all the available keys and their valid values.

+It accepts an object containing the available keys and their valid settings are listed in the repo.

+These options give you a high degree of customisation, but changes from the defaults can definitely affect performance.

+One useful example is turning on 'fuzzy' matching by changing the tokeniser to one of the other options, such as 'forward': `engineOptions: { tokenize: "forward" },`

 ## Displaying the search results

 This plugin provides a search index and store object but leaves presentation and